 The sound quality is good for the price, with strong bass, clear midrange, and acceptable treble.
 It can be hard to make out the detail in complex pieces, but for the money, you’re unlikely to be upset by the sound flowing into your ear canals.

-Unusually these days, the S20 uses a small physical button on the top of the buds to control most settings, rather than the more usual touch-sensitive surface on the side.
+Unusually these days, the S20 have a small physical button on the top of the buds to control most settings, rather than the more usual touch-sensitive surface on the side.
 Honestly, it’s a good idea in cheaper buds, since it tends to be more comfortable and reliable to use.

 If you don’t care about calls, though, the Lypertek SoundFree S20 provides impressive value for money.
 Good battery life, decent sound, simple controls, and a comfortable fit makes them the best cheap wireless earbuds you can buy right now.Buy on Amazon